1j01/98/programs/sound-recorder/README.md

 ### TODO

-* Keep track of file savedness and warn about losing changes
+* Keep track of whether the file is saved and warn about losing changes

 * Integrate with the virtual filesystem